OpenMDAO/OpenMDAO-Framework/docs/mdao/mdf.rst

 can speed up the algorithm, though it hardly matters here.

 As before, the ``add_constraint`` method is used to add our constraints.
 This time however, we used a more general expression for the first constraint.
-Expression strings in OpenMDAO can also be parsed as inequalities, so all of the following are equivalent ways of defining this constraint:

-.. testcode:: MDF_parts

-        self.driver.add_constraint('3.16 - dis1.y1 < 0')
-        self.driver.add_constraint('3.16 < dis1.y1')
-        self.driver.add_constraint('-3.16 > -dis1.y1')
+Commented out below that are three more examples of the same exact constraint composed slightly differently.

 Finally, putting it all together gives: